Bertrand D Hsu

 Adjunct Teacher of Automotive

-Mr. Lam is an automotive professional and teaches BHA students all about cars as well as road and personal safety.
+Mike is an automotive professional and teaches BHA students all about cars as well as road and personal safety.
 His hands-on classes introduce students to fundamental concepts of mechanics, electricity and other scientific principles.

-Social-Emotional Learning (SEL) Teacher
+Adjunct Teacher of Social-Emotional Learning (SEL)

-Adjunct Teacher of Technology
+Adjunct Teacher of Improv

 Advisory Board Members